As shutdown lingers, Pelosi asks Trump to delay State of Union address

 The standoff was triggered by Trump’s demand for a round of funding for his promised wall on the U.S.-Mexico border.

-Presidents traditionally deliver the address, which lays out the administration’s goals for the upcoming year, in the House chamber before a joint session of Congress and the majority of the Cabinet.
+Presidents traditionally deliver the address, which lays out the administration’s goals for the upcoming year, in the House of Representatives chamber before a joint session of Congress and the majority of the Cabinet.

-Democrats took control of the House after last year’s congressional elections.
+Democrats took control of the House after last November’s congressional elections.
 During the shutdown, Trump has routinely blamed them for the stalemate, although he had earlier said he would take responsibility.

-In comments to reporters on Wednesday, Pelosi suggested that if Trump would not agree to reschedule the speech until the government re-opens, he could deliver it from the Oval Office instead, a setting that would lack the grandeur of the congressional address.
+In comments to reporters on Wednesday, Pelosi suggested that if Trump would not agree to reschedule the speech until the government reopens, he could deliver it from the Oval Office instead, a setting that would lack the grandeur of a congressional address.

-The White House had no immediate comment on Pelosi’s request and her letter appeared to take aides by surprise.
+The White House had no immediate comment on Pelosi’s request, and her letter appeared to take aides by surprise.
 It pointed out that she had invited Trump to make the State of the Union address at the Capitol but said the shutdown complicated the situation.

 “Sadly, given the security concerns and unless government re-opens this week, I suggest we work together to determine another suitable date after government has re-opened for this address or for you to consider delivering your State of the Union address in writing to the Congress,” Pelosi wrote.

-Representative Jim Jordan of the House Freedom Caucus, a group of conservative Republicans who are close allies of Trump, said Pelosi’s move showed the lengths to which Democrats will go to obstruct Trump.
+Representative Jim Jordan of the House Freedom Caucus, a group of conservative Republicans who are close allies of Trump, said Pelosi’s move showed the lengths to which Democrats will go to obstruct the president.

-“It sure sounds like she’s looking to not have the president come and give the State of the Union address, not have the commander-in-chief come and address the nation,” Jordan told Reuters.
+“It sure sounds like she’s looking to not have the president come and give the State of the Union address, not have the commander in chief come and address the nation,” Jordan told Reuters.
 “I think that just shows that they’re more focused on stopping the president than they are on serving the country.”

+Meanwhile, both sides in the long-running conflict sought to ratcheted up the pressure.

+Democratic senators huddled on the outdoor steps leading to the Senate in 39-degree (3.9-degree Celsius), windy Washington weather, holding large photographs of constituents furloughed by the shutdown or otherwise affected by it.

 Trump on Wednesday is expected to sign legislation that would ensure 800,000 federal employees will receive back pay when the government reopens.